jamesmpls80/S2T2S/README.md

 It’s designed as a quick-start local assistant without reliance on external cloud APIs (other than model downloads).

-🚧 Platform Support
+Platform Support:
 This project is currently tested only on macOS with Apple Silicon (M4).
 Other platforms may work but are not supported in the current install process.

-📦 Requirements
+Requirements:
 macOS 13+ (Ventura or later recommended)
 Apple Silicon chip (M4)
 Homebrew installed
 Miniconda or Anaconda installed
 Python 3.10.x (critical — newer Python versions break dependencies due to TTS and numpy pinning)

-🔧 Installation
+🔧 Installation:
 Clone this repository:
 git clone https://github.com/yourusername/Speech2Text2Speech.git
 cd Speech2Text2Speech

-Run the installer:
 chmod +x install.sh
 ./install.sh